mmore500/game-of-it/index.md

 **Update**:
-*given the current situation with COVID-19, the* Making a Game of It *workshop will take place remotely this summer.
+*Given the current situation with COVID-19, the* Making a Game of It *workshop will take place remotely this summer.
 Read about our plans for classroom format, tech logistics, and participant security [here]({{ site.baseurl }}/blog/remote-workshop).*

 By the end of camp, you will be able to develop software in Python, one of the most popular programming languages, and design and implement a video game that you can play with friends, as well.